aoijs/website/src/content/docs/functions/commandName.md

 ---
 title: $commandName
-description: $commandName will return the commands' name.
+description: $commandName will return the command's name.
 id: commandName
 ---

-`$commandName` will return the commands' name.
+`$commandName` will return the command's name.

 ## Usage